 21. 9 in annexe, 8 on ground floor.

-lounge, bar, restaurant, private dining room, Bothy residents’ lounge/event room, free Wi-Fi, in-room TV (Freeview), small terrace (alfresco meals), 3 electric charging points, restaurant, bar and lounge are wheelchair accessible, toilet not adapted.
+lounge, bar, restaurant, private dining room, bothy residents’ lounge/event room, in-room TV (Freeview), small terrace (alfresco meals), 3 electric charging points, restaurant, bar and lounge wheelchair accessible, no adapted toilet.

 allowed in some bedrooms, bar and lounge, not in restaurant (owners may dine with dogs in snug).